strvcom/strv-guidelines/git.md

 - Always remove inactive branches
 - We strongly recommend [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) for bigger teams, optional for smaller teams

-## Pull Requests

-- Developers in a team should send a pull request before merging a branch and the pull request should be reviewed by another developer in the team

 ## Committing and Pushing

 - Each commit should address 1 logical change